 10. Nike Air Zoom Vomero 14

-Nike is one of the most well-known brands and they make good shoes for a variety of functions.
-This is their best walking shoe, and their technology makes it a comfortable and supportive one for those with high arches.
+Nike is one of the best-known athletic footwear brands, and they make great shoes for a variety of functions.
+This is their best walking shoe, and their technology makes it a comfortable and supportive choice for those with high arches.

 The full-length cushioning uses a combination of Nike’s React foam and a Zoom Air unit to provide nice bounce and smoothness while walking.
 There’s a feeling of extra support in the midfoot thanks to Nike’s Dynamic Fit technology, which uses Flywire cables to cushion and support.